jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 So we can define three variants.

-=item the astronomical variant, where the first day is always on the autumn equinox, even after year XX,
+* the astronomical variant, where the first day is always on the autumn equinox, even after year XX,

-=item the arithmetic variant, where the year length is computed with Gregorian-like moduloes, event before year XX,
+* the arithmetic variant, where the year length is computed with Gregorian-like moduloes, event before year XX,

-=item and the historical variant, which takes into account the year XX reform and the change of rule.
+* and the historical variant, which takes into account the year XX reform and the change of rule.

 How does this translate in Raku?